 Try and determine what courses you’ll be able to take for credit while in Germany.
 If you don’t speak German, ask your International Office what courses are typically offered in English by your university’s German partner schools.
 It is not unusual for students doing a study abroad to take elective courses while in Germany as this can give you more flexibility and allow you to fill your timetable.

 Look into scholarship and grant opportunities open to you which might help defray the costs associated with studying abroad.
-Bachelor level students should make sure to apply to DAAD for an Undergraduate Scholarship (deadline usually early in the new year), while master’s students can apply to DAAD’s Study Scholarship program.
+Bachelor level students should make sure to apply to DAAD for a Summer Course Grant, while master’s students can apply to DAAD’s Study Scholarship program.
 However, even if you are applying to DAAD, be sure and ask your International Office whether your university offers any bursaries or scholarships for students heading abroad.

 If a semester or year abroad does not work for you, there are a number of other opportunities you can pursue that will facilitate an educational experience in Germany.
 For example, many universities offer summer courses or study tours to Germany, often for credit.
 To learn see if anything like this is offered by your school, contact your university’s International or Study Abroad Office.